* This is the Professional Version. *

 Infants with possible syphilis whose mothers were adequately treated and who are clinically well can also be given a single dose of benzathine penicillin 50,000 units/kg IM.
 Alternatively, if close follow-up is assured, some clinicians defer penicillin and do nontreponemal serologic testing monthly for 3 mo and then at 6 mo; antibiotics are given if titers rise or are positive at 6 mo.

-Pregnant women should be routinely tested for syphilis and retested if they acquire other sexually transmitted diseases during pregnancy.
+Pregnant women should be routinely tested for syphilis in the 1st trimester and retested if they acquire other sexually transmitted diseases during pregnancy.
 In 99% of cases, adequate treatment during pregnancy cures both mother and fetus.
-However, in some cases, treatment late in pregnancy eliminates the infection but not some signs of syphilis that appear at birth.
+However, in some cases, syphilis treatment late in pregnancy eliminates the infection but not some signs of syphilis that appear at birth.
+Treatment of the mother < 4 wk before delivery may not eradicate fetal infection.

 When congenital syphilis is diagnosed, other family members should be examined for physical and serologic evidence of infection.
 Retreatment of the mother in subsequent pregnancies is necessary only if serologic titers suggest relapse or reinfection.
 Women who remain seropositive after adequate treatment may have been reinfected and should be reevaluated.
 A mother without lesions who is seronegative but who has had venereal exposure to a person known to have syphilis should be treated, because there is a 25 to 50% chance that she acquired syphilis.